I do not own Naruto nor do I profit from it in any way.

 Kakashi pulled the door but didn't shut it.
-A stream of light from the crack seemed to run between them and if Sakura looked at it, she could see the Diner doorway and the back of one of the young men's heads in the booth.
+A stream of light from the crack seemed to run between them and they could see the Diner doorway and the back of one of the young men's heads in the far booths.

 One side of Kakashi's mouth rose.
 "No."

-"We might get caught," she added, realizing after she spoke that he intended for them to have that added factor.
+"We might get caught," she mumbled, realizing after she spoke that he intended for them to have that added factor.

 "Stop talking," he commanded gently.
-Slowly, he lifted a hand to her buttons and began to undo them achingly slowly.
+Slowly, he lifted a hand to her buttons and began to undo them systematically.
 There was no hesitation or shake to his fingers.
 He was a man who knew what he wanted and how to get it.

-Three buttons later, he could see the skin just lower than the bottom of her bra, and the white lace above it.
+Three buttons down, Kakashi revealed the skin just lower than the bottom of her bra, and the white lace above it.
 She was breathing heavily, scared somewhat, and he liked the sound of it.

-Gently, he leaned down and kissed her – just a soft brush of lips.
-He tested the waters, making sure she didn't want to change her mind.
-She couldn't have been more than twenty and being in his thirties, he remembered how hasty he was at that age, acting before thinking.
+Gently, he leaned down and kissed her – just a soft brush of lips, testing the waters to make sure she didn't want to change her mind.
+She couldn't have been more than twenty-two or so and being in his early thirties, he remembered how hasty he was at that age - acting before thinking.

-But if she were objecting, or second-guessing herself, she wasn't showing it in the least.
-In fact, her boldness in coming in the closet with him was impressive and, had to admit, quite a turn on.
+But if she were objecting or second-guessing herself, she wasn't showing it in the least.
+In fact, her boldness in coming in the closet with him was impressive and he had to admit, quite a turn on.
 It was a first for him too.